harism/android-pagecurl/README.md

 ![Paper 1](https://github.com/harism/android_page_curl/blob/master/paper1.jpg?raw=true)<br/>
 2. And let's say we want to curl it approximately like this.<br/>
 ![Paper 2](https://github.com/harism/android_page_curl/blob/master/paper2.jpg?raw=true)<br/>
-3. Which results in approximately following vertices.<br/>
+3. Which could results in something like these vertices.
+Adding more scan lines within the rotating area increases its quality.
+But the idea remains, bounding lines of original rectangle are split on more/less dense basis.<br/>
 ![Paper 3](https://github.com/harism/android_page_curl/blob/master/paper3.jpg?raw=true)<br/>
 <br/>
 But, once again, using a piece of paper and doing some experiments by yourself works